SEO vs Google Ads for Small Businesses (Honest Comparison)

 You just launched.
 A new dental practice can't wait half a year for SEO.
 You need patients now.
 Ads bridge that gap until organic catches up.

 You're testing a new area or service.
-Before committing six months of SEO budget to rank in a new town, spend £500 on ads for a month.
+Before committing six months of SEO budget to rank in a new town, spend GBP 500 on ads for a month.
 If the leads convert, invest in organic.
 If they don't, you've saved yourself thousands.

 Demand is seasonal or urgent.
 A roofer after a storm or a plumber offering emergency callouts needs visibility right now.
 Ads let you scale spend when demand spikes and pull back during quiet months.

 CPCs in your market are low.
-If you're a solicitor in a small town where nobody else is bidding, you might get clicks for under £2.
+If you're a solicitor in a small town where nobody else is bidding, you might get clicks for under GBP 2.
 At that price, ads can be more cost-effective than SEO in the short term.

 When SEO Is the Smarter Investment

 You plan to be in business for years.
 The compound returns from SEO only materialise with consistency.
-I've seen clients reduce their cost per lead by over 70% within 12 months of starting SEO, compared to what they were paying for Google Ads clicks.
-That gap keeps widening.
+I've seen clients reduce their cost per lead by over 70% within 12 months of starting SEO, compared to what they paid for Google Ads clicks.

 Your ad costs are painful.
-If you're in a market where clicks cost £10-£20, the maths for ads gets brutal.
-That emergency plumber keyword at £18.91 per click burns through budget before lunch.
-SEO becomes the only way to acquire customers at a sustainable cost.
+If you're in a market where clicks cost GBP 10-20, the maths for ads gets brutal.
+That emergency plumber keyword at GBP 18.91 per click burns through budget fast.
+SEO becomes the only sustainable acquisition channel.

 Your customers research before buying.
 Accountants, solicitors, and professional services have longer decision cycles.
 A potential client reads three or four pages before reaching out.
-SEO captures them at every stage of that journey.
+SEO captures them at every stage.
 An ad captures one click.

 You want an asset, not a cost.
 A website ranking for 30 local keywords has tangible business value.
 If you sell your business, those rankings transfer.
 Your Google Ads account doesn't.